paul-hammant/tbd/content/committing-straight-to-the-trunk/index.md

 to be much smaller (say less than 16) because of the advent of a modern alternative, but there are still some large teams working this way.

+# Challenges

+Committing (and pushing) straight to the trunk has a challenge.
+Principally, someone could commit/push code that breaks the build, and the server(s) setup to guard Continuous Integration don't catch that for some time after the commit is available for teammates to pull/sync to their dev-workstation for unrelated work.

+Risk mitigation is **everyone** running the full build (the same build the CI demon would do) before the commit/push, and only pushing to trunk if that passes. **This is essential pre-integration**.
+This is the habit of the XP teams from the end of the 90's, and there's no reason any team would dispense with that in the years since.
+Indeed, it is valuable for ALL branching models.

+If this is locked in as a team requirement, your new challenge is to keep the full build fast.
+Fast is say one minute, and slow is ten or above.
+Compile and pure unit tests (no threads, sockets, file IO) is where good builds focus their development effort.
+Any following "integration test" build steps that use threads, listen on sockets, or do significant file IO should be minimized as far as possible without reducing meaningful coverage.
+The best trick for that is changing some integration tests into pure unit tests, which isn't always easy.

+Some teams have revert policies for commits that land in trunk/master that are proven as "broken" later in CI.
+That could be an activity for a build-cop who's going to communicate with the dev team about locking the trunk to achieve that.
+Or it could be a bot activity and happen instantly, as Google do in-house (35K committers in one trunk).

+Some teams have some scripting in place to ensure that developers only pull/sync commits to their dev-workstations that CI has marked as passing.
+That could be as simple as keeping a commit ID (number or hash depending on your VCS tool) on a website somewhere, and writing a wrapper script for git-pull (or svn up) that ignores commits that happened after that one.
+Pushing back, with that way of working is harder in Git and Mercurial as they requires you to have pulled HEAD revison before you can push back.
+Subversion and Perforce don't have that limitation.

 # Alternatives to committing straight to the trunk

 That modern alternative that allows teams be bigger without having a bottleneck around check-ins: